We have more than 30 clubs on offer – so there is something for everyone. Here are just a few of our offerings.

 Tech Wizards are a student-led group who provide a lunchtime help service to students with tech problems.
 They also are the owners of a website and online chat service to help out of hours.
 The Tech Wizards can be found in the foyer of the library for face-to-face help and can be contacted via the website’s online chat or by posting a problem on our Tech Help Google Classroom page.

 Theatresports is a form of improvisational theatre where performers play a range of scenes based largely on suggestions from the audience.
 The emphasis is on fun and enjoyment and almost anything goes, with groups working across the year levels.
 Through theatresports students can express themselves without fear of embarrassment in a welcoming, inclusive environment.
-Our theatresports teams have flourished over recent years, being awarded ‘Best New School 2017’ in the Auckland region Theatresports Youth Programme competition.
+Our theatresports teams have flourished over recent years.

 Westlake Schools Production

 Every year Westlake Boys and Girls Schools combine in a joint school production, bringing students together across the year levels as they spend many hours rehearsing to perfect what is always a riveting performance.
 In 2016 Westlake schools celebrated the 400th year of Shakespeare’s passing with a unique and compelling production of A Midsummer Night’s Dream which incorporated elements of Te Reo Māori, Kapa Haka, Karanga and Waiata.
 In 2017 the dark world of 18th Century London was the backdrop for the musical of Sweeney Todd: Demon Barber of Fleet Street.
-This stunning production earned four major awards at the iTicket Showdown awards: Best Chorus, Best Musical, People's Choice and Best Male Lead in a Musical.
+In 2018 we presented an original work – YouthQuake, and 2019 saw Les Miserables come to life.
+In 2020 we will be performing Shakespeare’s A Winter’s Tale.